wbbradley/jumble/README.md

 jumble
 ======

-A quickly written solution to find all possible words within a jumbled set of letters
+jumble - a quickly written implementation for finding all scrabble words given a jumbled set of letters

+You need to have a dictionary file in the current directory called dictionary.txt.